Nick-F997/NiTTY/README.md

 ```
 input <port/pin identifier> <pupd resistor config> -> Creates an GPI on the provided pin.
 output <port/pin identifier> <pupd resistor config> -> Creates an GPO on the provided pin.
+uart <RX port/pin identifier> <TX port/pin identifier> <baudrate> -> create a serial port on pins.
+adc <port/pin identifier> -> create an ADC on the provided pin.

 set <list of port/pin identifiers> -> Sets a list of GPIO pins.
 reset <list of port/pin identifiers> -> Resets a list of GPIO pins.
 toggle <list of port/pin identifiers> -> Toggles a list of GPIO pins.
-read <list of port/pin identifiers> -> Reads a list of GPIO pins.
+read <list of port/pin identifiers> -> Reads a list of GPIO/ADC pins.

+uart read -> read from the currently active UART port
+uart write <string> -> write the string to the currently active UART port.
 ```

 The line to be executed must always start with a keyword.
 As an example, say you want to set Port A pin 6 to be an input with a pulldown resistor: